MMMJR/CrimeCity-NFT-/README.md

-Hey Guys, this is a game made with erc structure by me DISCORD: MarceloJr#7526
+This is a game made with erc structure by me DISCORD: MarceloJr#7526

-I made this one year ago, i will publish this project to all community can use for learn and use for free the code.
-To made this project i use a html website template GodLike, if you use godlike code, pls buy this template: https://themeforest.net/item/godlike-the-game-template/17166433?gclid=CjwKCAjws--ZBhAXEiwAv-RNL1Cnlxs5yFo0MLkuJK29pMLjCWv3cx8kD6P1k6w5V7tblO9KrPl86BoC9psQAvD_BwE
+To made this project i use a html website template GodLike, if you use godlike code, Buy this template: https://themeforest.net/item/godlike-the-game-template/17166433?gclid=CjwKCAjws--ZBhAXEiwAv-RNL1Cnlxs5yFo0MLkuJK29pMLjCWv3cx8kD6P1k6w5V7tblO9KrPl86BoC9psQAvD_BwE

-NOTE: Sorry for bad english.

-If this is helpfull for you and you can do a donation to my wallet:
-(BSC) (ETH) (POLYGON): 0x29A47cA226F7C4330c06d21E4D435bB1D4230787

 How to Setup: